wendigo295/Code2Vec/README.md

   2. The newest 10 versions are kept (older are deleted automatically).
 This can be changed, but will be more space consuming.
   3. By default, the network is training for 20 epochs.
 These settings can be changed by simply editing the file [config.py](config.py).
-Training on a Tesla v100 GPU takes about 50 minutes per epoch.
-Training on Tesla K80 takes about 4 hours per epoch.

 ### Step 3: Evaluating a trained model
 Once the score on the validation set stops improving over time, you can stop the training process (by killing it)